Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Chemically inert, fluorocarbons are not susceptible to Van der Waals force.
 This means that films formed using these materials are non-stick (hydrophobic and water repellent) and friction reducing.

 Also, due to the fluorine bonds, these Nano-coatings demonstrate a high level of chemical resistance to acids, bases and most solvents.
+This makes them excellent materials for protecting electronic circuits at certain circumstances.ย

-What properties of the Nano-coatings areused to protect circuit boards?
+What properties of the Nano-coatings are used to protect circuit boards?

+Fluoropolymer coatings have very specialised properties.
 However, for electronics the main properties that are useful include:

 • Being highly hydrophobic (water repellent)